-ARTICLE THREE.
-MANAGEMENT AND ADMINISTRATION
+ARTICLE SIX MANAGEMENT AND ADMINISTRATION

-- 1. For the purpose of this Chapter 2 of this Statement of Corporate Policies, a private management company that manages an AHA-Owned Community, MIXED Community or HomeFlex Community is referred to as "Management Agent." - 2.
-Atlanta Housing Authority and its Management Agents are responsible for developing and implementing written operating procedures for the AHA-Owned Communities that are consistent with this Statement of Corporate Policies. - 3.
+- 1. For the purpose of this Chapter 2 of this Statement of Corporate Policies, a private management company that manages an AH-Owned Community, MIXED Community or HomeFlex Community is referred to as "Management Agent." - 2.
+Atlanta Housing and its Management Agents are responsible for developing and implementing written operating procedures for the AH Owned Communities that are consistent with this Statement of Corporate Policies. - 3.
 Owner Entities and their respective Management Agents are responsible for developing and implementing written operating procedures for the MIXED and HomeFlex Communities that are consistent with this Statement of Corporate Policies and to the requirements of other funding sources to the extent that MIXED and HomeFlex Communities may be subject to stricter requirements.
-Such operating procedures are subject to review by Atlanta Housing Authority with respect to the intent of any related policies and requirements.
-Atlanta Housing Authority will require the Owner Entity to revise any operating procedure that conflicts with the governing agreement between Atlanta Housing Authority and the Owner Entity for the property. - 4.
-For the purpose of this Chapter 2 of the Statement of Corporate Policies the operating procedures under Sections 2 and 3 above are referred to as "Management Operating Procedures." - 5.
-Notwithstanding the fact that the HomeFlex program is administered independent of and separate from the Housing Choice Tenant-Based Voucher Program, Atlanta Housing Authority may enter into Housing Choice Rental Assistance Agreements for Housing Choice Tenant-Based Vouchers in a property that is under an executed HomeFlex Agreement or a written commitment to enter into a HomeFlex Agreement, provided that the combined total of AHA-Assisted Units and voucher-assisted units in a HomeFlex Community does not exceed the deconcentration limits as set forth in Chapter 1, Article Five of this Statement of Corporate Policies. - 6.
-The administrative requirements for HomeFlex are set forth in the Atlanta Housing Authority's Administrative Plan Governing Project Based Rental Assistance under the HomeFlex Program, as amended, and any successor document adopted by the Atlanta Housing Authority, including any policies and procedures provided to the Owner Entity by the Atlanta Housing Authority for purposes related to the administration of the HomeFlex program.
+Such operating procedures are subject to review by Atlanta Housing with respect to the intent of any related policies and requirements.
+Atlanta Housing will require the Owner Entity to revise any operating procedure that conflicts with the governing agreement between Atlanta Housing and the Owner Entity for the property. - 4.
+For the purpose of this Chapter 2 of the Statement of Corporate Policies, the operating procedures under Sections 2 and 3 above are referred to as "Management Operating Procedures."

-7. An AHA-Owned Community or MIXED Community undergoing a subsidy conversion from Section 9 to Section 8 of the Act through the Rental Assistance Demonstration ("RAD") will follow Atlanta Housing Authority's HomeFlex policies and procedures unless otherwise prohibited by HUD pursuant to RAD requirements not subject to waiver.
+- 5. Notwithstanding the fact that the HomeFlex program is administered independent of and separate from the Housing Choice Tenant-Based Voucher Program, Atlanta Housing may enter into Housing Choice Rental Assistance Agreements for Housing Choice Tenant-Based Vouchers in MIXED and HomeFlex communities, provided that the combined total of AH-Assisted Units and voucher-assisted units in a HomeFlex Community does not exceed the deconcentration limits as set forth in Chapter I, Article Five of this Statement of Corporate Policies. - 6.
+The administrative requirements for HomeFlex are set forth in Atlanta Housing Sponsored Communities Reference Guidebook under the HomeFlex Program and MIXED Communities, as amended, and any successor document adopted by the Atlanta Housing, including any policies and procedures provided to the Owner Entity by the Atlanta Housing for purposes related to the administration of the HomeFlex program. - 7.
+An AH-Owned Community or MIXED Community undergoing a subsidy conversion from Section 9 to Section 8 of the Act through the Rental Assistance Demonstration ("RAD") will follow Atlanta Housing's Atlanta Housing Sponsored Communities Reference Guidebook.

-ARTICLE FOUR.
+ARTICLE SEVEN.
 APPLICABILITY OF POLICIES TO APPLICANTS AND RESIDENTS

-The Statement of Corporate Policies applies to all Applicants and members of the Applicant households, and Residents and members of the Resident households who have applied for or reside in an AHA-Assisted Unit, as applicable.
+The Statement of Corporate Policies applies to all Applicants and members of the Applicant households, and Residents and members of the Resident households who have applied for or reside in an AH-Assisted Unit, as applicable.
 The singular use of the terms "Applicant" and "Resident" shall be deemed to include all household members for the purposes of this Statement of Corporate Policies.

-ARTICLE FIVE.
+ARTICLE EIGHT.
 SITE-BASED WAITING LIST POLICY